Self build exemption

 - approved self-build mortgage from a bank or building society

 Full details of what is required can be found on the forms.
-If this evidence is not submitted to the Council within the six month time period, the full levy charge becomes payable.
+If this evidence is not submitted to us within the six month time period, the full levy charge becomes payable.

-If the new build floorspace of your residential extension is 100sqm or more, then you will be liable for CIL.
+If the new build floorspace of your residential extension is 100sqm or more after making deductions for existing floor space that is to be demolished, then you will be liable for CIL.
 Residential extensions below 100sqm are already exempt from the levy under the minor development exemption.

 You can apply for exemption from CIL if you are building a residential extension.
 You must have a material interest in the main dwelling (own or have a leasehold of seven or more years).
 Any extension must be an enlargement to the main dwelling.

 Claims for a self-build exemption for a residential extension should be submitted on Form 9: Self Build Residential Extension Exemption Claim Form.
-This form is available using the link below.
 The form specifies what additional information should accompany the claim.

-You can apply for exemption from CIL if you are building a residential annex.
-You must have a material interest in the main dwelling (own or have a leasehold or seven years or more) and use the house as your main residence for three years after completion to obtain exemption.
+You can apply for exemption from CIL if you are building a residential annex of any size.
+You must have a material interest in the main dwelling (own or have a leasehold of seven years or more) and use the house as your main residence for three years after completion to obtain exemption.
 Any annexes must be built within the curtilage of the main residence and any extensions must be an enlargement to the main dwelling.

-Claims for self-build residential annex exemption should be submitted on CIL Form 8, which can be found using the link below.
+Claims for self-build residential annex exemption should be submitted on CIL Form 8: Self Build Residential Annex Exemption claim form, which can be found on the Planning Portal.

-It is important that you don't begin work until you submit your application for exemption and you receive notice from us with a decision.
-If you start any work, including digging foundations, your application for exemption will be refused.
+It is important that you do not commence development until you have submitted your application for exemption and you have received notice from us with a decision.
+If you start works on site before claiming exemption, your application for exemption will be refused.

 If you fail to submit the correct evidence on completion, or within six months of completion, then we will charge the full amount of CIL.